mgarriott/dotfiles/README.md

     git clone git@github.com:mgarriott/dotfiles.git ~/.dotfiles

     # Create file symlinks
-    sh ~/.dotfiles/linkify.sh
+    cd ~/.dotfiles/
+    rake

-_Note that if any of the files listed in linkify.sh already exist they will NOT be overwritten._
+_Note that if any of the files listed in the Rakefile already exist they will NOT be overwritten._